 Kinetic parameters describing the disposition of ipratropium were calculated from plasma concentrations after i.v. administration.
 A rapid biphasic decline in plasma concentrations is observed.
 The apparent volume of distribution at steady-state (Vdss) is approximately 176 L ( $\approx$ 2.4 L/kg).
 The drug is minimally (less than 20%) bound to plasma proteins.
-Non-clinical studies with rats and dogs, revealed that the quarternary amine ipratropium does not cross the blood-brain barrier
+It is not known if the placental barrier is crossed.
+Non-clinical studies with rats and dogs, revealed that the quarternary amine ipratropium does not cross the blood-brain barrier.